Germany–Taiwan relations

 In 1861, Prussia and the Qing dynasty signed the first Sino-German treaty during the Eulenburg Expedition.
-West Germany established diplomatic relations with the Republic of China in 1955.
-After recognizing the People's Republic of China in 1972, the two countries maintain unofficial diplomatic relations.
+After the partition of Germany following World War II, the Federal Republic of Germany (West Germany) maintained bilateral relations with the Republic of China (Taiwan) that did not involve diplomatic recognition.

+Germany today considers the People's Republic of China (PRC) as "the sole representative of China." but also holds Taiwan to be a "partner of common values."
+It has deepened its economic and other informal relations with Taiwan while trying to preserve strong ties with the PRC.

+Germany is Taiwan's largest export destination in Europe.
+Taiwan is one of Germany's key economic partners in Asia, and the flow of investment between the two has grown steadily over the years.

 History

 Early years

 Since Taiwan opened its ports for foreign trade in mid-19th century, by the Qing dynasty, the last imperial dynasty of China, German trade companies began establishing presence on the island.
 It was a time when Southern harbor cities such as Dagou (Kaohsiung) and Anping (Tainan) were preferred over their Northern counterparts, Tamsui and Keelung, for trading business.

 Following the defeat of the Qing in the First Sino-Japanese War, Taiwan was ceded to the Japanese empire in 1895.
 The German Empire opened the consulate in the Tamsui River that same year before closing in 1908 by the Imperial Japanese government.

 In 1896, the undersecretary of state of the Foreign Office, Hara Takashi, considered turning the new colony into an extension of the Japanese metropole, modeled on the examples of the relationship between Alsace-Lorraine and Germany as well as that between Algeria and France.
 By contrast Gotō Shinpei held the view that, racially, the Taiwanese were highly dissimilar from the Japanese in the metropole and that for this reason the island of Taiwan had to have a different administrative structure.
 In 1898, Gotō was appointed head of the civil administration of the colonial government of Taiwan and, as a result, the “laissez-faire” assimilation policy prevailed.

 However, the colonial government interests in the German relations did not disappear immediately.
 One year later, Sakatani Yoshirō, a member of Taiwan Association, proposed to establish a Japanese university in Taiwan, referring to the University of Strasbourg, although it was not met with approval in government circles.
 Moreover, the first recorded Japanese delegation to Alsace-Lorraine was represented by a civil servant of the Taiwanese colonial government who visited schools and state institutions, such as courts of justice, prisons, and city administration in 1900.
 Thirty years later, this official, Ishizuka Eizō, became the governor of Taiwan.
 However, after this visit, no other delegation related to the colonial government in Taiwan was sent to Alsace-Lorraine.